uikit/uikit-site/docs/pages/javascript-utilities.md

 This function does not accept any arguments.
 You can use this empty function when you wish to pass around a function that will do nothing.
-This is useful for plugin authors who offer optional callbacks; in the case that no callback is given, something like `UIkit.util.noop` could execute.
+This is useful for plugin authors who offer optional callbacks; in the case that no callback is given, something like `util.noop` could execute.

 ***